 Help support Orange County Mensa’s Scholarship Fund!

+Please specify that you want your donation to benefit the Orange County Mensa Scholarship.
 Your donation may help us increase the dollar amount of the scholarship we are able to award.

 Because our scholarship is administered by the Mensa Foundation, your donation may be tax-deductible, but please consult your tax adviser.
 Note that you do not need to be a member of Orange County Mensa, nor reside within Orange County, to make a donation.
 If desired, your donation can be anonymous.